fishblish/ReViA/README.md

 # search-for-regulatory-variants
 Preparing a tool for searching regulatory variants in the genome.

-All key functions are located in the file firstmodule.py, and their execution takes place in the file main.py.
+All key functions are located in directory *src* in the file firstmodule.py, and their execution takes place in the file main.py.

 The successive steps in the analysis are as follows:
 - Selection of variants that are located in regulatory regions and are biallelic.